polarcat/rosimg/README.md

 ### Limitations

-Currently it only works with RGB JPEG compression.
-Other image formats support will be added when the need arises.
+Currently viewer only works with RGB raw and compressed images (jpg, png).
+Other image formats like theora or depth might be added in the future when the need arises.

 ### Dependencies